Differentiable Cosmological Simulation with Adjoint Method: Introduction

-Alternatively, the adjoint method provides systematic ways of deriving model gradients under constraints \citep{Pontryagin1962}, such as those imposed by the $N$-body equations of motion in a simulated Universe.
-It identifies a set of adjoint variables, dual to the state variables in the simulation.
-For time-dependent problems, these variables evolves backward in time by a dual set of equations, known as the adjoint equations.
-Their evolution depends on the states in the forward run, which can be re-simulated with reverse time integration if the dynamics is reversible, thereby dramatically reducing the memory cost \citep{NeuralODE}.
-Furthermore, we take the discretize-then-optimize approach \citep[e.g.,][]{ANODE} to ensure gradients propagate backward along the \emph{same} discrete trajectory as taken by the forward time integration.
+The backward adjoint evolutions depend on the states in the forward run, which we can re-simulate with reverse time integration if the dynamics is reversible, thereby dramatically reducing the memory cost \citep{NeuralODE}.
+Furthermore, we derive the discrete adjoint equations dual to the discrete forward time integration, known as the discretize-then-optimize approach \citep[e.g.,][]{ANODE}, to ensure gradients propagate backward along the \emph{same} trajectory as taken by the forward time integration.
+This is in contrast with the optimize-then-discretize approach, that numerically integrates the continuous adjoint equations, and is prone to larger deviations between the forward and the backward trajectories due to different discretizations \citep{LanzieriLanusseEtAl2022}.
 In brief, to compute the gradient we only need to evolve a simulation forward, and then backward jointly with its dual adjoint equations.
-We introduce the adjoint method for generic time-dependent problems in both continuous and discrete cases in \autoref{app:adj}.
+We introduce the adjoint method first for generic time-dependent problems in both continuous and discrete cases in \autoref{sec:bwd}, and then present its application on cosmological simulation in \autoref{sec:adj}.

 We implement the adjoint method with reverse time integration in a new differentiable PM library \pmwd\ using \texttt{JAX} \citep{pmwd}. \pmwd\ is memory efficient at gradient computation with a space complexity independent of the number of time steps, and is computation efficient when running on GPUs.